amch0/api_project/README.md

 This API project is done in Node JS.
 API provider: OpenWeatherMap.
-We have three endpoints: forecast, current and map.
+Endpoints: forecast, current and map.

 To start this app you need to:
 1. Clone the repository to your device